cyberconnecthq/cyberconnect-docs/docs/Apis/playground.md

 Please be sure to use https://api.cybertino.io/connect/ as URL in the playground
 :::

 An easy way to explore the CyberConnect API is to use your browser to access the GraphiQL interface served directly on the endpoint address.
-GraphiQL is an interactive interface where you can construct mutations and queries alongside easy access to the API's schema.
+GraphQL is an interactive interface where you can construct mutations and queries alongside easy access to the API's schema.

 **Example query**